 Why?

 It’s easy to ignore the wildlife within a town’s limits, but bringing awareness opens up a whole new world.
 Nature calms a spirit, roots a busy body, inspires, heals and awakens the senses.
-But time spent indoors and on screens convinces us to ignore our natural instincts for outdoor discovery.
-This club aims to teach young people how to safely explore the outdoors, how to observe and interact with nature and it encourages advocacy for our natural world through awareness of our local flora and fauna.
+It also provides opportunities for critical thinking, collaboration and creativity in exploration and play.
+This STEM program aims to teach young people how to safely explore the outdoors, how to observe and interact with nature and it encourages advocacy for our natural world through awareness of our local flora and fauna.

 Child with a bright red leaf.